Burnaby Public Library: History

 Burnaby's first library was founded in 1927 as the North Burnaby Library Association with members paying one dollar to use a collection of 397 books.
 The first actual library building was established on East Hastings Street in 1935.

 In 1954, a municipal bylaw was enacted to officially establish the Burnaby Public Library.
 After merging with the North Burnaby Library Association in 1957, BPL's first permanent library building, the McGill Branch, was built in North Burnaby in 1961.
+The current 27,00 square-foot branch was completed in 2001.
 The branch was named after Grace McGill, a volunteer with the North Burnaby Library Association since its 1927 inception.

 The Kingsway branch was established in 1962 followed by the Central Park branch in 1974 and the Cameron branch in 1980.

-In 1991, the Central Park branch was replaced by the Bob Prittie Metrotown branch, BPL's current central branch.
-The branch is named in honour of former Burnaby teacher, MP, alderman, mayor and library board member Robert "Bob" Prittie.

-In 2001, the current 27,000 square-foot McGill branch was completed.